Colin Gardner (academic)

-Colin Gardner is a British film and media studies theorist living in Shaker Heights, Ohio.
+Colin Gardner is a British Distinguished professor emeritus of Critical Theory and Integrative Studies at the University of California, Santa Barbara.
+His work is focused on film and media studies, comparative literature and history of art and architecture.

-Working at the intersection of film-philosophy, Deleuze and Guattari studies and interdisciplinary media theory, Gardner received his B.A. and M.A. in History from St. John's College, Cambridge, and Ph.D. in Cinema Studies at UCLA before becoming Professor of Critical Theory and Integrative Studies at the University of California, Santa Barbara, where he taught in the Departments of Art, Film & Media Studies, Comparative Literature, the History of Art and Architecture and the Comparative Literature program before his retirement as a Distinguished Professor in July 2023.
+Working at the intersection of film-philosophy, Deleuze and Guattari studies and interdisciplinary media theory, Gardner received his B.A. and M.A. in History from St John's College, Cambridge, and Ph.D. in Cinema Studies at UCLA before becoming Professor of Critical Theory and Integrative Studies at the University of California, Santa Barbara, where he taught in the Departments of Art and Film & Media Studies, the History of Art and Architecture, and the Comparative Literature program before his retirement as a Distinguished Professor in July 2023.

 He has also expanded his research into the area of Media Geography, working in close collaboration with James Craine (Cal State Northridge).
 Their most recent essay is "Towards a Deterritorialized Nomadism: The Traversal Role of Children in Abbas Kiarostami's Where Is the Friend's House?
 (1987) and Life and Nothing More...
 (1992)," published in Film Landscapes of Global Youth: Imagining Young Lives, edited by Stuart C. Aitken & Jacob Rowlett (Routledge, 2024).
-Dr. Gardner is also on the editorial boards of two journals: Criticism (Wayne State University) and the Journal of Ecohumanism (London).
+He has also co-written an essay with Aleksandra Craine entitled “Becoming-Imperceptible: Emotional Support Animals (ESAs) as a Form of Affective Immanence.”
+It was published in 2026 in Cultural Geographies journal.
+Gardner is also on the editorial boards of two journals: Criticism (Wayne State University) and the Journal of Ecohumanism (London).